 Scheduling an acupunture treatment for relaxation and rebalancing, can go a long way in helping you cope with the curve balls life throws at you.

 Can Acupuncture help with emotional issues?

 Yes!
-Acupuncture can be very effective in resolving emotional issues, and as acupuncture treats the whole person, it treats imbalances in the emotions that show up in physical form and physical disorders that cause imbalances in your mental outlook or spirit.
-Often clients resolve long standing issues.
+Acupuncture can be very effective in resolving emotional issues, and as acupuncture treats the whole person, it works both ways

 How many treatments will I need?